WebDeveloperALanger/WebDeveloperALanger/README.md

 - preparing for vue.js certification https://certification.vuejs.org/

-## 💞️ I’m looking to collaborate
+## 🚀️ I Want to Work With

-- on a challenging project
+- Cool projects that make me think hard and learn new things
-- with professional developers
+- Other coders who love learning and working as a team to make great software

 ## 📫 How you can reach me